Now available on macOS

 - Cowork (Desktop app): File focused.
 Reads and writes files in a folder you choose.
 Visual interface, no coding needed.

-- Claude Code (Terminal): Code focused.
-Reads, writes, and runs code in your project.
-For developers who prefer the command line.
+- Claude Code (Terminal): Code focused with optional computer use.
+Reads, writes, and runs code in your project, and can also interact with the desktop for testing and debugging.